laurashen/data-science-sequencing.github.io/lectures/lecture7.md

 a unique Eulerian path, then a genome can be assembled from its L-spectrum.

 **Theorem** [[Pevzner 1995](http://link.springer.com/article/10.1007%2FBF01188582#page-1)]:
-If L - 1 > maximum interleaved repeat length of a genome, then the de Bruin graph corresponding to the L-spectrum of the genome has a unique Eulerian path which is the original genome.
+If L - 1 is strictly greater than the maximum interleaved repeat length of a genome, then the de Bruin graph corresponding to the L-spectrum of the genome has a unique Eulerian path corresponding to the original genome.

-This gives us that Ukkonen's lower bound for assembling successfully can be achieved as the number of reads become arbitrarily large.
+This gives us that Ukkonen's lower bound; successful assembly can be achieved as the number of reads become arbitrarily large.

 -----------------